BerkeleyML/berkeleyml.github.io/syllabus.md

 ### Non-EECS Graduate Students

 If you are a graduate student from a department other than EECS who is blocked from joining the CS289A waitlist, please email the Head TA ASAP with your department and degree program.
-We unfortunately cannot guarantee that any non-EECS students will be admitted into the course, but we can send you a form to fill out to express your interest in enrolling.
+We unfortunately cannot guarantee that any non-EECS students will be admitted into the course.

 ### Concurrent Enrollment Students